rutum/rutum.github.io/_posts/2019-06-13-should-i-do-a-phd.md

 description: A post about the reasons to do a PhD.
 Does a PhD lead to more money?
 Does a PhD lead to a better quality of life?
 Why do people actually do a PhD?
 categories: [PhD, higher education]
 image: assets/images/phd.jpg
-rating: 4
 ---
 tl;dr:

-DO a PhD if you have the inclination for research and knowledge!
+**DO** a PhD if you have the inclination for research and knowledge!
 You live once in life and you can always make more money later.

 Do your PhD when you are younger - not having a spouse and kids helps in not worrying about money and traveling to conferences.